benrucker/JermaBot/README.md

 * `adderall <things>` - Same as `speak` but more like a streamer during a bitcoin joke.
 * `speakanime <thingz>` - Same as `speak` but with more anime.
 * `play <sound>` - Jerma joins the channel and plays the sound specified by name.
 Do not include the file extension.
 Will only seach in `discord-jerma\sounds`.
+  * NOTE: If a sound is named the same as a member's username, that sound will play each time they join the voice call.
 * `birthday <name>` - Jerma joins the channel and plays a birthday song for the person with the given name.
 * `join` - Jerma joins the channel.
 * `leave` - Jerma leaves the channel.